 A century ago J. C. Ryle had this to say, "Trials are intended to make us think-to wean us from the world-to send us to the Bible-to drive us to our knees.
 Health is a good thing but sickness is far better if it leads us to God.
 Prosperity is a great mercy; but adversity is a greater one if it brings us to Christ.
-Anything, anything is better than living in carelessness and dying in sin."^[2]
+Anything, anything is better than living in carelessness and dying in sin."

-When God allows me to suffer, He's making that point quite clear, not just to me, but to those watching me.
+When God allows us to suffer, He's making that point quite clear, not just to us, but to those watching us.
 Pastor Doug Reed put it this way, "Suffering does not make us good.
 It leads us to the place where we find Christ as our good.
-It brings us to the end of ourselves that we might reach the beginning of God."^[3]
+It brings us to the end of ourselves that we might reach the beginning of God."

-Which brings us to our third point.
-In order to rejoice in suffering, first I must grasp

-God's purpose for Christ-it was God's plan that Christ suffer for us, and it is God's plan that Christ be made known through our suffering.
-Next I must grasp God's purpose for the church-He's making a mystery known in the church and through the church, and specifically He's making it known through the suffering of His people.
-Now it's time to make it personal, as Paul did in verses 28-29.
+This brings us to our third point.
+In order to rejoice in suffering, first I must grasp God's purpose for Christ-it was God's plan that Christ suffer for us, and it is God's plan to make Christ known through our suffering.
+Second, I must grasp God's purpose for the church, that He's making a mystery known in the church and through the church, and specifically He's doing that through the suffering of His people.
+Now it's time to make this very personal, as Paul did in verses 28-29.

 III.
-In order to rejoice in suffering, I must grasp God's purpose for me (28-29).
+To rejoice in suffering, I must grasp God's purpose for me (28-29).